Jimmy Barnes: 1990s

 In June 1995, Barnes released his eighth studio album, Psyclone, which peaked at number 2 in Australia and featured the top-twenty single "Change of Heart".

 In September 1996, Barnes released "Lover Lover", which peaked at number 6 on the singles chart.
-This was followed in October 1996 with Barnes' first greatest-hits compilation, Barnes Hits Anthology, which became Barnes' seventh solo number-one album.
+This was followed in October 1996 with Barnes's first greatest-hits compilation, Barnes Hits Anthology, which became Barnes's seventh solo number-one album.

 In 1998, Cold Chisel reformed and Barnes returned to Australia with his family after three years in France.
 In March 1999 Barnes performed the 1978 Sylvester hit "You Make Me Feel (Mighty Real)" live onstage at the Sydney Gay and Lesbian Mardi Gras annual party.